 “If he wasn’t the best player then he was going to die trying to be the best player,” says O’Driscoll in that BBC documentary.
 “In training, in matches, he just tried to get every ounce he possibly could out of his performance.
 And if that doesn’t lead and inspire, I don’t know what does.”

-For all the latest news from the 2019 World Cup, follow Rugby World on Facebook, Twitter and Instagram.
+For all the latest news, follow Rugby World on Facebook, Twitter and Instagram.